 How much income tax do you need to pay in Thailand ?

-Understanding Income Tax Rates and Requirements in Thailand
+Understanding income tax rates and requirements in Thailand

 Table of Contents

-I – Tax Rates for Individuals in Thailand
+Tax rates for individuals in Thailand

 Thailand’s individual income tax operates on a progressive scale, meaning the higher your income, the higher the rate of tax you pay.
 For residents—defined as individuals who stay in Thailand for 180 days or more in a given year—income tax is applied to worldwide income if remitted to Thailand within the same tax year.
 For non-residents, only Thai-sourced income is taxable.